The Phase Out of R-22

 During the drier months of the year your split can get up to 20 - 23 degrees.

-When the humidity comes up during the monsoons it will come down to 15 - 18 degrees.
+When the humidity comes up during the monsoon season it will come down to 17 - 18 degrees because the evaporator coil is saturated with water thus reducing the heat transfer.

 Remember to change your filters every time you pay your electric bill if not more often.